Skip to content

 What This Means for Your Facility

-If your site currently accepts used oil or other automotive materials, you may also receive empty automotive containers from residents or businesses.
+If your site currently accepts used oil or other automotive materials, you may also already be receiving empty automotive containers from residents or businesses.

 The program is designed to align with current RCF operations and existing collection networks.